ae.files

 more helper functions to manage directory/folder structures are provided by the ae.paths portion.

-the helper function copy_bytes() provides recoverable copies of binary files and file streams, with progress callbacks for each copied bytes chunk/buffer.
+the helper function copy_bytes() provides recoverable copies of binary files and file streams, with progress callbacks for every copied chunk/buffer.

 file_lines() and read_file_text() are helpers to read/load text file contents.